DioxusLabs/docsite/docs-src/0.4/en/reference/spawn.md

 # Spawning Futures

 The `use_future` and `use_coroutine` hooks are useful if you want to unconditionally spawn the future.
 Sometimes, though, you'll want to only spawn a future in response to an event, such as a mouse click.
 For example, suppose you need to send a request when the user clicks a "log in" button.
-For this, you can use `cx.spawn`:
+For this, you can use `spawn`:

 ```rust
 {{#include src/doc_examples/spawn.rs:spawn}}